LynaOlivares/D3-Challenge/README.md

 # D3-Challenge
-D3 Data Journalism - Interactive Charts based on Poverty Levels
+D3 Data Journalism - Interactive Charts shows the effects of Lack of Healthcare.